machikolacey/milestone3/README.md

 ## Data Integration
-I used MongoDB for this project as this is a non-relational, documentation database.
+I used MongoDB for this project as this is requirement for this project.
+This is a non-relational, documentation database.
 It gives me more flexibility and ability to manipulate or change structure of the data when I update this website in the future.
 Only user_id, cafe_id, and memory_id need to be related, and it doesn't require complicated relations.

 In my database, I made 4 collections, which are areas, cafes, memories and users.